 Responding to the COVID-19 pandemic has become the EU’s priority.
-For this reason, we have mobilised €43.5 million in response to the emergency, including €14.5 million allocated for Ecuador, Peru, Colombia, Argentina, Bolivia, Paraguay and Brazil, and the redirection of resources from more than 60 projects.
+For this reason, we have mobilised €43.5 million as a response to the emergency, including €14.5 million allocated for Ecuador, Peru, Colombia, Argentina, Bolivia, Paraguay and Brazil and the redirection of resources from more than 60 projects.

-All EU-funded humanitarian projects aim to guarantee access to water, conduct awareness campaigns, distribute hygiene kits and providing medical care, among other actions.
-We give particular attention to the impact of COVID-19 on the indigenous populations in the region.
+All EU-funded humanitarian projects aim at guaranteeing access to water, conducting awareness campaigns, distributing hygiene kits and providing medical care, among other actions.
+We give particular attention to the impact of the pandemic on the indigenous populations in the region.

 In addition, as part of the EU global response to COVID-19, a Humanitarian Air Bridge operation consisting of 3 flights delivered life-saving material to Peru in 2020.